TO SIGN IN:

-On-Campus Recruiting is a formal program with guidelines students must follow in order to remain eligible to participate.
-These guidelines help Northeastern University Career Services maintain positive relationships with employers so they will continue to return to our campus and recruit students in the future.
+On-Campus Recruiting is a formal program with guidelines students must adhere to in order to remain eligible to participate.
+These guidelines help Northeastern's Department of Career Development maintain positive relationships with employers so they will continue to return to our campus and recruit students in the future.
 The guidelines also reflect interview and job search etiquette students need to know and follow for off-campus job searches.
-Failure to follow guidelines may mean suspension from using HuskyCareerLink in the job search and access to career counseling with University Career Services.
+Failure to follow guidelines may mean suspension from using HuskyCareerLink in the job search and access to career counseling with Northeastern's Career Development.

-Northeastern University Career Services' OCR is open to all undergraduate seniors and to all graduate students completing their degrees, with the exception of MBA and law students, who participate in their own schools’ OCR programs.
+The Department of Career Development's OCR program is open to all undergraduate seniors and to all graduate students completing their degrees, with the exception of MBA and law students, who participate in their own schools’ OCR programs.

 Every interview students have on campus is a chance to show the best that Northeastern has to offer – bright, enthusiastic students who are in an excellent position to contribute from their first day in a new organization.
 Make the most of on-campus interview opportunities.

-Students are encouraged to apply for jobs even if they are studying abroad or on Co-op during the academic year.
-Any student invited to participate in an on-campus interview should contact University Career Services and we will work with the employer to facilitate an alternate means of interviewing, either by phone or online.
+Students are encouraged to apply for jobs even if they are studying abroad or on co-op during the academic year.
+Any student invited to participate in an on-campus interview should contact the Department of Career Development and we will work with the employer to facilitate an alternate means of interviewing, either by phone or Skype.

-Any situation of falsified information on your resume, cover letter, HuskyCareerLink profile, employer application, or other job candidate documentation may result in dismissal from On-Campus Recruiting, as well as revocation of privileges to use University Career Services and Husky Career Link.
+Any situation of falsified information on your resume, cover letter, HuskyCareerLink profile, employer application, or other job candidate documentation may result in dismissal from On-Campus Recruiting, as well as revocation of privileges to use Career Development resources and Husky Career Link.

 On-campus interviewing is a privilege provided to each candidate.
 Each candidate is expected to attend all scheduled interviews.
-Cancellations are prohibited without sufficient notice provided to both the employer and Career Services.
+Cancellations are prohibited without sufficient notice provided to both the employer and Career Development.
 If extenuating circumstances result in canceling an interview, a minimum 24 hour notice is required.
-Cancellations must be addressed in writing (via email) to the employer, addressing why you had to cancel the interview, AND you must cc: University Career Services, firstname.lastname@example.org.
+Cancellations must be addressed in writing (via email) to the employer, addressing why you had to cancel the interview, AND you must cc: Career Development, email@example.com.

 If a candidate is late for an interview, it will be at the discretion of the employer as to whether the interview will still be conducted.
-Candidates should plan to arrive at Career Services at least fifteen (15) minutes prior to their scheduled interview time.
+Candidates should plan to arrive at the Career Development offices; located in Stearns at least fifteen (15) minutes prior to their scheduled interview time.

 Failure to honor an interview appointment is considered by all parties to be a serious breach of courtesy and ethics.
-A letter of apology including an explanation of why you missed the interview must be submitted to the employer, within 24 hours, AND you must copy Career Services, email@example.com.
-A determination will be made by University Career Services as to whether you will be eligible to continue in future recruiting programs.
+A letter of apology including an explanation of why you missed the interview must be submitted to the employer, within 24 hours, AND you must copy Career Development, firstname.lastname@example.org.
+A determination will be made by the Department of Career Development as to whether you will be eligible to continue in future recruiting programs.